Tuesday, 05.May 2026

 IPCEI – Shaping the Future of Microelectronics Innovation in Europe

-Moderator: Patrick Pype (NXP)
+Moderators: Patrick Pype (NXP) and Cosimo Musca (STM)

 Important Projects of Common European Interest (IPCEIs) play a vital role in strengthening European value chains and supporting the Union’s main political goals, such as the Green Deal and Digital Strategy, while also advancing sovereignty.